openstack-archive/fuel-plugin-vmware-dvs/specs/fuel-plugin-vmware-dvs.rst

 There are two changes will appears on the Settings tab:

-  #. checkbox "Use vmware_dvs plugin for VMware networking".
+  #. checkbox "Neutron VMware DVS ML2 plugin".

   #. input field for specification dvSwitch's name for clusters.